lanwen/homepage/src/components/DocsView/components/Quickstart/steps/react-relay-todoapp/react-relay-todoapp-2.md

 },
 ```

-You can read more about why that's necessary [here](https://github.com/graphcool/babel-plugin-react-relay).

-Awesome, Relay is now prepared to talk to the GraphQL server that you created in the step 1!
+Awesome!
+Relay now knows which GraphQL server it can talk to.